nanociaglia/Private-Plugins/README.md

 # Leader
 I didn't make this plugin but i've fixed a lot of things also i've made some restrictions for zombies and i've multiple cvars Also, i've made a cvar to MUTE people for 1 second if the leader is speaking

-# !adminroom / !stage
-- You can go to the adminroom of any map using !adminroom or !adminroom <player>, also you can change the stages of the map typing: !stage extreme | !stage 3 | !stage hard, etc

-# Custom Mapchooser extended
-- Default mapchooser extended with some modifications like !nomlist (see the nominated maps) and a lot of other things

 # Restrict weapons for non-vips
 - You can restrict weapons for non-vips, for example: VIPs can buy a freeze grenade typing !decoy, but non-vips won't be allowed to do this.